akarlinsky/world_mortality/README.md

 ## Sources

 ### Human Mortality Database, Short-Term Mortality Fluctuations
-We collect the weekly [STMF data](https://mpidr.shinyapps.io/stmortality/) for the following countries: Australia\*, Austria, Belgium, Bulgaria, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Slovakia, Slovenia, Spain, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland).
+We collect the weekly [STMF data](https://mpidr.shinyapps.io/stmortality/) for the following countries: Austria, Belgium, Bulgaria, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Slovakia, Slovenia, Spain, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland).

 We do not use Taiwan data from STMF because the monthly data (see below) is more frequently updated.

 For some European countries, STMF sometimes has more up-to-date (and backward revised) data than EuroStat, as it culls data from countries' NSOs.
 We harmonize the data between these two sources by defaulting to STMF wherever possible, and appending additional from Eurostat if available.

-\* Australia's data (all years) is "Doctor Certified Deaths" rather than "All Registered Deaths".
-These constitute about 85%-90% of all deaths in Australia.

 ### Eurostat